Acrylic Fiber Introduction and SPG Process

 • A solution in dimethyl acetamide with PAN containing vinyl acetate as a comonomer

-• During dry SPG (15%) solution is dimethyl formamide, co monomer is methyl acrylate.
+• During the dry SPG (15%) solution is dimethylformamide and the co-monomer is methyl acrylate.

 Wet SPG